hshakula/doxybook2/README.md

 ## Install

-Go to https://github.com/matusnovak/doxybook2/releases and download the precompiled binary in the zip file for your target platform.
+Go to releases and download the precompiled binary in the zip file for your target platform.
 The windows release needs [Microsoft Visual C++ Redistributable for Visual Studio 2015, 2017 and 2019](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).
 The binary file `doxybook2.exe` is located in the `bin` folder in the zip file, put it somewhere in your system and add it to the OS `PATH` environment variable.

 ## Install from source